WineSteward/Palheiro_Web/README.md

 to use mosquitto:
-start mosquitto service (leave it on)
+open cmd
+use mosquitto -c "C:\\MQTT\\mosquitto\\mosquitto.conf -v verify its working via ipv4

+next
+open another cmd
-In the folder of the project
+go to the root of the project
-php yii mqtt/subscribe
+use php yii mqtt/subscribe

+done